CalyxOS/calyxos.org/pages/docs/guide/security/location.md

 In CalyxOS, location services are handled by alternative providers instead of Google, even if you have a Google account configured with microG.

-### Mozilla Location Service (MLS)
+### Positon Location Service

-[Mozilla Location Service](https://location.services.mozilla.com/) is an alternative to Google Location Accuracy and is enabled by default in CalyxOS.
-Mozilla gathers and stores your IP Address, cell phone tower information, and WiFi network information.
-Unlike when using Google location services, Mozilla does not get any perminant identifiers or information tied to your identity.
+[Positon](https://positon.xyz) is an alternative to Google Location Accuracy and is enabled by default in CalyxOS.
+Positon gathers and stores your IP Address, cell phone tower information, and WiFi network information.
+Unlike when using Google location services, Positon does not get any permanent identifiers or information tied to your identity.

 ### Déjà Vu Location Service